In Malaysia's Silicon Valley, fortunes flip as COVID-19 wrecks trade war gains

 ROLLER COASTER

-The roller-coaster ride illustrates how quickly and broadly the virus is changing fortunes around the world.
+The roller-coaster ride illustrates how quickly and broadly the coronavirus is changing fortunes around the world.

 While Penang firms saw record sales last year from customers seeking to curb reliance on China and escape US tariffs, they themselves relied on China for as much as 60 per cent of components and materials with the rest coming from Europe or elsewhere in Asia.